openvinotoolkit/open_model_zoo/demos/speech_recognition_offline_demo/python/README.md

 After computing audio features, running a neural network to get character probabilities, and CTC greedy decoding, the demo prints the decoded text.

+## Preparing to Run

+The list of models supported by the demo is in <omz_dir>/demos/speech_recognition_offline_demo/python/models.lst file.
+This file can be used as a parameter for [Model Downloader](../../../tools/downloader/README.md) and Converter to download and, if necessary, convert models to OpenVINO Inference Engine format (\*.xml + \*.bin).

+### Supported Models

+* quartznet-15x5-en

+> **NOTE**: Refer to the tables [Intel's Pre-Trained Models Device Support](../../../models/intel/device_support.md) and [Public Pre-Trained Models Device Support](../../../models/public/device_support.md) for the details on models inference support at different devices.

 ## Running Demo

 Run the application with `-h` option to see help message.

 ```
 usage: speech_recognition_offline_demo.py [-h] -m MODEL -i INPUT [-d DEVICE]